idrinth-thalui/core/loading-screens/idrinthFollowerLoadingScreen6.md

-Long ago, the Altmer's current gods walked among them.
-Not all gods where integrated into the eight divines when they were reformed.
+Long ago, the Altmeri gods walked among the Elves.
+However, some of their gods were excluded from the eight Divines when they were organized.